ShaylaWhite/weight-tracker/README.md

 Weight-tracker is the perfect app for this commitment.

 Usage
 To use this app, just clone, run rake db:migrate and then run shotgun.
-Everything should be set up.